 Next, the roofing needed to be solved to provide lasting protection for such complex structures.
-We worked with the local artisans and developed cast-aluminum panels, each sized 180 x 200mm and 4mm in thickness.
-It is the minimum thickness for durability and maximum thickness for bending by hands to accord to the roof’s curvature.
+We worked with the local artisans and developed cast aluminum panels, each sized 180 x 200mm and 4mm in thickness.
+It is the minimum thickness for durability and maximum thickness for bending by hand according to the roof’s curvature.
 As a result, each panel had different ripple textures that reflected the artisans’ spirits.

-The floor inclines slightly towards the altar, causing visitors to unconsciously face the altar and pray towards the forest behind it.
+The floor inclines slightly toward the altar, causing visitors to face it and pray towards the forest behind it unconsciously.
 Each finger is gently put together when praying, and a small warm space forms inside.
 This architecture shapes as that small prayer space were taken out of hands as it is.
 As people pray, so does the architecture.

 Sayama Forest Chapel Plans

 Sayama Forest Chapel Gallery of Images

 Hiroshi Nakamura was born in 1974 in Tokyo and spent his childhood in Kamakura and Kanazawa.
 He completed his master’s degree in architecture at the Graduate School of Science and Technology, Meiji University, in 1999.
 After graduation, he started working at Kengo Kuma & Associates and established Hiroshi Nakamura & NAP in 2002.
 He is also the representative of NAP Consultant, NAP International, and NAP Design Works, dealing with various fields, from urban development to furniture.

 His motto is to build an organic relationship between architecture, nature, and the body by “microscopic design” that leans on natural phenomena, people’s behaviors, and feelings.
 Additionally, he aims to concert “architecture that can only be found there” based on the region’s history, culture, industry, and materials.
 In recent years, he has discovered the essence of his design thought in traditional Japanese architecture and garden culture and is working to reconstruct them.